Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

-With 10 volts total voltage and 10 kΩ total resistance, you might expect SPICE to tell you there\'s going to be 1 mA (1e-03) of current through voltage source V~1~, but in actuality SPICE will output a figure of _negative_ 1 mA (-1e-03)!
+With 10 volts total voltage and 10 kΩ total resistance, you might expect SPICE to tell you there's going to be 1 mA (1e-03) of current through voltage source V~1~, but in actuality SPICE will output a figure of _negative_ 1 mA (-1e-03)!
 SPICE regards current out of the negative end of a DC voltage source (the normal direction) to be a negative value of current rather than a positive value of current.
-There are times I\'ll throw in a \"bogus\" voltage source in a DC circuit like this simply to get SPICE to output a _positive_ current value:
+There are times I'll throw in a \"bogus\" voltage source in a DC circuit like this simply to get SPICE to output a _positive_ current value:

 ![](media/01016.png){ #fig:01016 width=75% }